 Perhaps the biggest issue I have with Durmus’ speech is that at one point he says the new curriculum would be “in line with local and national values.”
 He seems to think Science ought to conform to a particular government or cultural preference.
-And that is the biggest problem of all.
+No. No. No.

 Science can never be in line with “national values” because Science has no nationality.
 Science is Universal and represents the facts of an entire cosmos.
 They cannot be bent to fit a government directive.
-I’m sorry but if your government's policy disagrees with facts, shouldn't you change the policy?
+I’m sorry but if a policy disagrees with facts, shouldn't you change the policy?

 And even more worryingly, Durmus seems to be implying that national and local values don’t have to be based on evidence.
 What should they be based on then?
-Aren't political decisions more likely to be sensible if they are based on facts?
-Am I missing something here??
+Aren't political decisions more likely to be sensible if they are based on the truth?
+Am I missing something here?

 It's not a Pick 'n' Mix Either

-The fact is that Science isn’t something you get to pick and choose from.
-To accept one aspect of Science is to accept all the underlying principles which explain it, and therefore all the other things those principles imply.
+But to accept one aspect of Science is to accept all the underlying principles which explain it, and therefore all the other things those principles imply.
 It’s all the same Science.